somsubhra88/Obsidian-Vault/niagra/Peregrine 2.0.md

 3. **T - Total Cases Per Order**

     - **Fields Involved:** ORDERNUM
     - **Description:** This parameter aggregates the total number of cases required per order.
-It is a broader measure that sums up the demands across possibly multiple items or configurations within a single order, providing a macro view of order-level demand.
+It is a broader measure that sums up the demands across multiple SKUs.
+    -
 4. **L - Resource Quantity Aggregated Over All Unique Combinations**

     - **Fields Involved:** Based on `unique_identifiers`